alyulina/spoon-billed-sandpiper/README.md

 - use a python notebook on the cluster (`notebook-ver22.ipynb`) to calculate averages across the ten runs (`rns-hets-points_rns_avg-het.txt`, `rns-hets-points_rns_pols.txt`, and split into separate files with different alpha and beta in `./out`); alternatively, if jupyterhub is down, convert it to a pythin script and run that
 - download data on the local machine
 - run a Mathematica notebook to make plots (`plots-ver22-rns.nb`)

+**Some relevant papers are:**
+'On the probability of fixation of mutant genes in a population' by Motoo Kimura.
+Genetics, 1962.
+'The distribution of gene frequencies in a population' by Sewal Wright.
+Genetics, 1937.
+'Estimation of deleterious mutation parameters in natural populations' by Hong-Wen Deng and Michael Lynch.
+Genetics, 1996.